inters/snabb/src/lib/protocol/README.md

 Swaps the source and destination addresses.

+— Method **ipv4:is_fragment**

+Returns true if the header denotes an IP fragment and false otherwise.

 — Function **ipv4:pton** *string*

 Returns the binary representation of IPv4 address denoted by *string*.